jpreardon/good-morning-display/WORKLOG.md

 - Stop the flashing at 0º wind direction on page load/refresh and deal with nulls in wind direction gracefully
 - Set max width and height on container

+Working on the relative humidity indicator...

+Going to try [svg](https://stackoverflow.com/questions/42234855/is-it-possible-to-draw-a-partial-circle-outline-in-css-open-ring-shape) first.
+This [explaination about animated svgs](https://css-tricks.com/svg-line-animation-works/) was also helpful.

+This worked, but it seems a bit hacky the way I've implemented it.
+When I rotate the svg, I have to reposition it.
+I'm sure there's a way to do this by setting the proper origin or something.
+But, it seems to be working OK in Firefox.
+The other bit of hackyness is in the mapRelativeHumidity function.
+I'm pretty sure there is a purely mathmatical way to do that, simply -or- a build in function.
+I'm going to open an issue for this one to do a bit more research.

+Having said all that, I'm not sure that I'm wild about the whole relative humidity thing.
+It's not anywhere near as intuative as the wind direction.
+I'll leave it for now.

 ### 2020-04-16

 Let's try getting the wind direction indicator to work as designed.
 I really wanted to do this with CSS only (no images).
 While I'm sure this is possible, it was easier for me to get an image working.
 A problem with this is that it depends on the size of the element staying the same.
 Maybe I can get around this by using an SVG instead of a PNG.
 Anyway, the initial version is sort of working, but needs a bit of cleanup.